KallynGowdy/DeclareServer/docs/concepts.md

 > MVC wasn't designed with web frameworks in mind.

-MVC, while a nice, usable pattern, was simply not designed with certain web concepts in mind such as the request-response cycle or routing.
+MVC, while a nice, usable pattern, was simply not designed with certain web concepts in mind such as the request-response cycle, routing, and API versioning.
 As such, frameworks that use the MVC pattern generally suffer from having a less optimized system for handling problems like resource based routing, API discovery, input validation, and most importantly, a security first mindset.